Karthik-Gupta/EvolvingNft/README.md

 * Base character + all accessories

-If the evolved NFT is transferred to a different address, the base with relative accessories are transferred as well
+If the evolved NFT is transferred to a different address, the base with relative accessories are transferred as well, composition transfer is handled through the callback hook.

 Try running some of the following tasks: